Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

+For molecular substructures, existing work demonstrates that the properties of medication molecules are partially determined by specific substructures, and the treatment of a patient's disease also depends on the functionality of certain substructures.
+Our goal is to reconstruct the 3D structures of substructures to bring them closer to the actual molecular structures.
+We first use the BRICS \citep{molerec} method to decompose medication molecules into substructures, and then complete the 3D structure of the substructures using the API provided by RDKit \citep{rdkit}.
+We decompose all medication molecules to obtain a substructure set \(S\), and finally obtain the embedding matrices of the two different modalities of the substructures \(\mathbf{E}_{s}, \mathbf{E}_{st} \in \mathcal{R}^{|S|\times dim}\), where each row represents the embedding of a specific substructure.

-Contrastive learning achieves two objectives.
-The first objective is to make molecules with the same index \( i \) increasingly similar.
-The second objective is to enforce differences between negative samples \( \mathbf{E}^{(i)}_a \) and \( \mathbf{E}^{(k)}_b \), where \( i \neq k \).
-If the 2D and 3D representations in a batch come from different molecules, their representations should differ.
-We use the currently popular NTXent loss to jointly optimize our model:
+In the subsequent process, contrastive learning achieves two objectives.
+The first objective is to make molecules with the same index \( i \) more similar.
+The second objective is to enforce differences between negative samples \( \mathbf{E}_{a_i} \) and \( \mathbf{E}_{b_k} \), where \( i \neq k \), i and k represent the \( i\text{-th} \) embedding in the 2D embedding table and the \( k\text{-th} \) embedding in the 3D embedding table.
+We employ the commonly used NTXent loss \citep{luo2023calibrated, ntxent} to jointly optimize our model: